Eat Wheaties!: Reception

-The film was positively reviewed by film critics, with a Rotten Tomatoes score of 68% and Lou Harry of the Midwest Film Journal writing "Eat Wheaties! is one of my favorite films this year.
+Lou Harry of the Midwest Film Journal gave the film a positive review, writing: "Eat Wheaties! is one of my favorite films this year.
 Honestly.
 It's got the cringe-laughs of a good episode of Curb Your Enthusiasm but with a sweet, gentle heart beating inside it."
 Gabriel Sigler of Bad Feeling wrote that "Eat Wheaties! is one of the most enjoyable films of the year."
 The critical consensus on Rotten Tomatoes reads, "It frequently fumbles its attempts to balance cringe comedy and sincere drama, but Tony Hale's charm helps keep Eat Wheaties! from getting soggy."

 Richard Roeper's three star (out of four) review in the Chicago Sun Times noted "in the hands of writer-director Scott Abramovitch and with the considerable contributions of an outstanding cast that also includes Kylie Bunbury (“Big Sky”) and Paul Walter Hauser (“Richard Jewell”), “Eat Wheaties” is a dryly funny, even sweet and surprisingly touching story".